 Is abortion the right option for me?

-Abortion is very common, and people have abortions for many different reasons.
-Only you know what’s best for you, but good information and support can really help you make the decision that is best for your own health and well-being.
+Abortion is common, and people have abortions for many different reasons.
+Only you know what’s best for you, but good information and support can help you make the decision that's best for your own health and well-being.

 Why do people decide to have an abortion?

-If you’re thinking about having an abortion, you’re so not alone.
+If you’re thinking about having an abortion, you’re not alone.
 Millions of people face unplanned pregnancies every year, and about 4 out of 10 of them decide to get an abortion.
 Some people with planned pregnancies also get abortions because of health or safety reasons.
 Overall, about 1 in 4 women in the U.S. will have an abortion by the time they’re 45 years old.